 You must make your appeal request within 60 calendar days from the date on the written notice we sent to tell you our answer to your request for a coverage decision.
 If you miss this deadline and have a good reason for missing it, we may give you more time to make your appeal.
 Examples of good cause for missing the deadline may include if you had a serious illness that prevented you from contacting us or if we provided you with incorrect or incomplete information about the deadline for requesting an appeal.

-You can ask for a copy of the information regarding your medical decision and add more information to support your appeal.
+You can ask for a free copy of the information regarding your medical decision and add more information to support your appeal.

-You have the right to ask us for a copy of the information regarding your appeal.
-[If a fee is charged, insert: We are allowed to charge a fee for copying and sending this information to you.]
+You have the right to ask us for a free copy of the information regarding your appeal.

 If you wish, you and your doctor may give us additional information to support your appeal.